 Symbols were introduced in ECMAScript 6 (ES6) as a new primitive data type in JavaScript.
 Symbols are unique and immutable values that can be used as keys for object properties.
-They are often used to add metadata to objects, to define private object properties, or to create constants.
+They are often used to add metadata to objects, to define non-colliding property keys, or to create constants.

 Creating a Symbol in TypeScript